HassDhia/deep-agent-sti/README.md

 - `quant_support` based on the anchors/measurement plan (0.2 weight)
 - `contradiction_penalty` from QA/red-team flags (0.1 weight)

-The Market-Path dossier still surfaces a banded verdict (“Confidence: High — strength high, coverage full, quant strong, consistency high”) instead of a raw decimal.
+The executive letter still surfaces a banded verdict (“Confidence: High — strength high, coverage full, quant strong, consistency high”) instead of a raw decimal.

 ## Testing

-`pytest` exercises confidence math, social media formatting, and the Market-Path renderers using fixture data.
+`pytest` exercises confidence math, social media formatting, and the executive letter renderers using fixture data.
 Tests were trimmed to match the new operator scope.

 ## Visual QA